purcell/less-css-mode/README.markdown

 This package contains less-css-mode.el, which provides an Emacs mode for LESS CSS (lesscss.org), complete with support for compile-on-save.

+_Deprecation notice: this package is now included in Emacs core, so users of recent Emacs versions will not need to install it separately.
+This standalone version will not be maintained separately._

 For flymake support, see [flymake-less](https://github.com/purcell/flymake-less), though you should really use [flycheck](https://github.com/lunaryorn/flycheck) instead.